KingIdee/guest-writer/articles/2018-09-06-managing-the-state-of-react-apps-with-mobx.markdown

 ```
 Where `ClassName` is the name of the class where the `counter` object is.
 This decorator can be used on instance fields and property getters.

-Another decorator provided by MobX that goes with the `@observable` decorator is the `@observer` decorator.
-The `@observer` is used by the component that holds the object.
-With this, wherever in your component that the `counter` object is displayed,  as soon as the value updates, the new value is displayed.

 ### Computed Values on MobX

 Computed values are another set of important concept of MobX.
 They are represented with the `@computed` decorator.
 Computed values work in hand with observable states.
 With computed values, you can automatically derive values.
 Say you have a snippet like this: